Packages

 Section titled “What can you bundle”A single package can include any mix of:

-- Workflows — every workflow you select, plus any sub-workflows they call (auto-discovered)
+- Workflows — every workflow you select, plus any sub-workflows they call.
+Sub-workflows are found by walking the call graph, so you pick the entry points and their dependencies come along.

-- Triggers — webhook, cron, event, and chat triggers attached to the bundled workflows
+- Triggers — the webhook, cron, event, and chat triggers attached to those workflows.

-- Data stores — the underlying tables the workflows read from or write to
+- Data stores — the tables the workflows read from or write to.

-- Dashboards — including their widgets, filters, layout, and the dashboard data sources they pull from
+- Dashboards — their widgets, filters, layout, and the data sources they query.

-When you publish a package containing a dashboard, the underlying data store tables it queries are auto-bundled too.
-Customers who install the package get the dashboard and the empty tables it depends on, ready for their own data to land in.
+When a package contains a dashboard, the data store tables it queries are bundled with it.
+The consumer gets the dashboard and the empty tables it depends on, ready for their own data to land in.

 Publishing a package